stonepros/stone/doc/mgr/orchestrator_modules.rst

 Excluded functionality
 ----------------------

-- Ceph's orchestrator interface is not a general purpose framework for managing linux servers -- it is deliberately constrained to manage the Ceph cluster's services only.
+- Stone's orchestrator interface is not a general purpose framework for managing linux servers -- it is deliberately constrained to manage the Stone cluster's services only.
-- Multipathed storage is not handled (multipathing is unnecessary for Ceph clusters).
+- Multipathed storage is not handled (multipathing is unnecessary for Stone clusters).
 Each drive is assumed to be visible only on a single host.

 Host management